automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pisanosaurus.md

 # Pisanosaurus
-## Description: One of the earliest known ornithischian dinosaurs.
+## One of the earliest known ornithischian dinosaurs.